This is the simplest tutorial on how to add or update maps to your Garmin Sat Nav.

 You can now just copy and paste your file to your device.
 Once connected to your computer, it will appear as an additional drive, as shown in the image below.

 gmapprom.img is the pre-installed map, so you can just replace it. gmapbmap.img is the base map containing only large roads and larger cities, not really suitable for routing.
 You could delete it but as it is only about 50 MB you wouldn’t gain much space.
 You can also delete some of the voice files to make room.
-These probably contain lots of different voices and languages (files with .sum and .vpm extensions) that you never use, so may be taking up quite a bit of space.
-They should all be in the directory
+These probably contain lots of different voices and languages (files with .sum and .vpm extensions) that you never use, so they may take up quite a bit of space.
+They should all be in the

-Garmin\Voice.
+Garmin\Voice directory.
 This is also only around 50MB.
 Another option would be to go to garmin.openstreetmap.nl and select only the files you are interested in and see if the generated map fits on your device.

 Option B: Use an external SD card